evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 {{< sitefiguresized thumb="models/cadillac/escalade/escalade_iq/main_1_st.jpg" title="Cadillac ESCALADE IQ" width="3000" height="1383"  >}}

-We've divided the article into specific sections for easier navigation.
+We've organized this article into specific sections for easier navigation.
 Click the links below to jump to different areas or read on for the full article.
-We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
-Our sections:
+Additionally, we offer an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
+Our sections include:

 - [Performance](#performance)
 - [Battery, Range, and Charging](#battery-range-and-charging)